Home

 A factory is a warehouse with a transformation in the middle.
 The WMS feeds the line and catches what comes off it.

-Between raw materials and finished goods sits work in process, the half-built stuff on the floor, and at the end the finished product is received back into the warehouse like any other inbound.
-The stakes are different here, though.
+When the unit is finished, it is received back into the warehouse as a new item, exactly the handoff in the diagram above.
+The stakes on the line, though, are different.
 In distribution a slow pick means a late package.
 On a car line, a part that arrives late or out of sequence stops the line, and a stopped automotive line is measured in many thousands of dollars per minute.
 That is why high-end plants run just in sequence, parts arriving in the exact order the line will use them.

 $10–22 k / minWhat a stopped assembly line can cost at a major automaker.
-In a plant, the warehouse system is not shipping packages.
-It is keeping a very expensive machine from going quiet.Widely cited industry figure
+In a plant, the warehouse system has one job: keep a very expensive machine from going quiet.Widely cited industry figure

 The system zoo